-Summer’s coming (we promise) and here's an often cited scenario with the average homeowner: They’re at home, minding their own business, enjoying a bowl of popcorn and watching a movie, when all of a sudden – that distant terrible sound; drip... drip... drip.
-They glance over to see the dog licking at a puddle that's gradually forming on the bathroom floor.
-In a flash: Anxiety, stress, and that sinking feeling.
-Where did the leak come from?; water heater, leaky toilet, shower, faucet?
-Nope – the central air conditioner is frozen solid.
-This can occur anywhere, from Oklahoma City to Africa, regardless of climate.
+Summer’s coming (believe it or not) and here’s an often cited scenario with the average homeowner: They’re relaxing in their living room, minding their own business, enjoying a bowl of popcorn and watching a movie, when all of a sudden – that distant awful sound; drip… drip… drip.
+They turn their head to see the dog licking at a puddle that’s steadily forming on the kitchen floor.
+Just like that, the mood changes: Anxiety, stress, and that “how much will this cost?” feeling.
+What caused the leak?; water heater, leaky toilet, shower, faucet?
+Not necessarily – the air conditioning equipment may be frozen.
+This can strike anywhere, from Fort Lauderdale to Timbuktu, regardless of climate.

 Why Air Conditioners Freeze

-The evaporator coil is the component of a central A/C unit that actually freezes.
-This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Oklahoma City area home.
-Usually there are two factors why the evaporator coil may freeze:
+When a central air conditioner freezes up, what actually freezes is the condenser unit’s evaporator coil.
+This component of the air conditioner transfers (evaporates) heat from the inside to the outside of your Fort Lauderdale area home.
+There are two primary reasons the evaporator coil may freeze:

 - Lack of sufficient refrigerant

-Either way, the ending effect is that the air conditioner's evaporator coil cannot operate to properly dissipate heat, and consequently 'overcools' itself.
-The net effect of this super-cooling is condensation (that's water formation), and eventually ice forms from that condensation as it cools below the freezing point.
+Either way, the outcome is that the air conditioner’s evaporator coil cannot operate to properly dissipate heat, and in effect ‘overcools’ itself.
+The impact of this super-cooling is condensation (that’s water formation), and eventually ice forms from that condensation as it cools below the freezing point.
 Yep, the A/C has morphed into an old-school icebox.

-- Turn the system completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
+- Turn the A/C completely off at the thermostat, and don’t try to thaw the system by increasing the temperature at the thermostat.
 Ensure the A/C system is completely OFF.

-- Do what you can to ensure airflow is not restricted.
-Replace the furnace or air handler's filter along with any return air filters.
-Open all the registers completely and confirm that they are not impeded by furniture or drapes.
+- Confirm that there is nothing restricting the airflow to the system.
+Replace the furnace or air handler’s filter and replace any return air filters.
+Open all the registers completely and ensure that they are not impeded by furniture or drapes.

-- Call Gordon's Service Experts.
+- Call Service Experts Heating & Air Conditioning.
 The air conditioning system needs to be inspected by an ACE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?

-This can become a costly repair.
-When your air conditioner freezes over it can lead to damage to the compressor.
-Replacing your compressor could cost as much as a downpayment on a new system.
-Actually, many homeowners are forced to decide between installing a new system or repairing the old unit.
-If you follow the steps above and quickly call a ACE-certified technician, you have better odds of getting a less expensive emergency.
+This can become an expensive repair.
+When your unit freezes over it can lead to a totaled compressor.
+Replacing your compressor can cost as much as a downpayment on a brand new air conditioner.
+Unfortunately, many homeowners are forced to decide between installing a new system or repairing the old unit.
+If you follow the steps above and quickly call a ACE-certified technician, you have better odds of having a less expensive job.

-Your technician will advise you of the exact cause and how to avoid the issue from happening again.
-If a leak exists (and that is rare, but possible), the leak has to be repaired or the unit will most likely freeze again.
+Your technician will quickly analyze the problem and how to avoid the issue from happening again.
+If a leak was really the cause (and that is rare, but possible), the leak has to be repaired or the unit will likely freeze again.